google/draco/README.md

 ./draco_encoder -i testdata/bun_zipper.ply -o out.drc -qp 14
 ~~~~~

-will quantize the positions to 14 bits (default for the position coordinates).
+will quantize the positions to 14 bits (default is 11 for the position
+coordinates).

 In general, the more you quantize your attributes the better compression rate
 you will get.
 It is up to your project to decide how much deviation it will
 tolerate.
-In general, most projects can set quantization values of about `14`
+In general, most projects can set quantization values of about `11`
 without any noticeable difference in quality.

 The compression level (`-cl`) parameter turns on/off different compression